alexeyzimarev/MassTransit.EventStoreIntegration/README.md

 The library is published on nuget.org.

-Use `Install-Package MassTransit.EventStore` to install it.
+Use `Install-Package MassTransit.EventStoreIntegration` to install it.

 ## Usage